danjohnson95/GitBar/README.md

 ###And that's it!
 Issues and Pull Requests are welcome.

-If this package makes development for you or your team, donations are greatly appreciated! :beer:
+If this package makes development easier for you or your team, donations are greatly appreciated! :beer: